bestbat/Homura/README.md

 - To install something use `Homura Install  Steam`
 - To launch something use `Homura Launch Steam`
 - To uninstall something use `Homura Uninstall Steam`
-- To open winetricks in a prefix use `Homura Winetricks Steam`

 # Feature / To-Do list